-- (1) Standard 6A: Administration of the Teaching Performance Assessment (TPA) - (A) The program identifies one or more individuals responsible for implementing the chosen.
-TPA model(s) and documents the administration processes for all tasks/activities of the applicable TPA model(s) in accordance with the model's implementation requirements. - (B) For purposes of implementing the video requirement, the program places candidates only in student teaching or intern placements where the candidate is able to record his/her teaching with PK-3 students.
+6A: Administration of the Teaching Performance Assessment (TPA)

+- (1) The program identifies one or more individuals responsible for implementing the chosen TPA model(s) and documents the administration processes for all tasks/activities of the applicable TPA model(s) in accordance with the model's implementation requirements. - (2) For purposes of implementing the video requirement, the program places candidates only in student teaching or intern placements where the candidate is able to record his/her teaching with PK-3 students.
 The program assures that each PK-3 setting where the candidate is placed has a recording policy in place.
-The program requires candidates to affirm that the candidate has followed all applicable video policies for the TPA task requiring a video and maintains records of this affirmation for a full accreditation cycle. - (C) If the program participates in the local scoring option provided by the model sponsor, the program coordinates with the model sponsor to identify the local assessors who would be used to score TPA responses from the program's candidates. - (D) The program maintains program level and candidate level TPA data, including but not limited to individual and aggregate results of candidate performance over time.

-The program documents the use of these data for Commission reporting, accreditation, and program improvement purposes. - (E) The program assures that candidates understand the appropriate use of materials submitted as part of their TPA responses, the appropriate use of their individual performance data, and privacy considerations relating to the use of candidate data.
+The program requires candidates to affirm that the candidate has followed all applicable video policies for the TPA task requiring a video and maintains records of this affirmation for a full accreditation cycle. - (3) If the program participates in the local scoring option provided by the model sponsor, the program coordinates with the model sponsor to identify the local assessors who would be used to score TPA responses from the program's candidates. - (4) The program maintains program level and candidate level TPA data, including but not limited to individual and aggregate results of candidate performance over time.
+The program documents the use of these data for Commission reporting, accreditation, and program improvement purposes. - (5) The program assures that candidates understand the appropriate use of materials submitted as part of their TPA responses, the appropriate use of their individual performance data, and privacy considerations relating to the use of candidate data. - (6) A program using a local scoring process establishes and consistently uses appropriate measures to ensure the security of all TPA training materials, including all print, online, video, and assessor materials which may be in the program's possession. - (7) The program has a clearly defined written appeal policy for candidates, informs candidates about the policy prior to the assessment, and implements the appeal policy with candidates who do not pass the TPA and appeal their results. - (8) The program using a local scoring process provides and implements an appeal policy, with the model sponsor, for candidates who do not pass the TPA.